Working

 You are going to want to play into the strengths of a German Pinscher.
 Using their natural physical capabilities as part of their training will keep them entertained.

 Letting them take part in and train for dog sports is a very good way to channel their energy as well as teach them the discipline that comes with it.
-They are known to be very good in canine sports.
+They are known to be very good at canine sports.

 A generally healthy dog breed.
 There are a few health issues to look out for: